Christ in 1 Kings

 Centuries later, a would-be follower comes to Jesus with almost the same request Elisha made: Lord, I will follow thee; but let me first go bid them farewell, which are at home at my house.
 And Jesus answers with an image that reaches straight back to this field: No man, having put his hand to the plough, and looking back, is fit for the kingdom of God (Luke 9:61-62).
 He is standing where Elisha stood, between the plough and the call.
 The difference is striking.
 Elijah let…

 First Kings 20 turns twice on one sentence.
 Ben-hadad covers the land with horses and chariots and thirty and two kings, the odds are crushing, and that is exactly why a prophet comes to wicked Ahab: behold, I will deliver it into thine hand this day; and thou shalt know that I am the LORD (v.
 13).
-The victory is not given because Ahab is good.
-It is given so a name may be known.
-Then the beaten Syrians reduce the living God to a hill-country idol who cannot fight in the p…
+The victory is given so a name may be known, and the fact that Ahab is wicked only makes the point sharper.
+Then the beaten Syrians reduce the living God to a hill-country idol…

 Christ Connection - The King Whose Word Cannot Fail